-My mum passed in 2012 and honestly, nobody was prepared for her death.
+My mum passed in 2012, and nobody was prepared for her death.
 Her loss left our family shattered and I had to deal with my pain quietly and for six long years.

 Being Raised By My Mum

+I have got to admit, I am a mama’s boy.
+I was raised by my mother because my parents were separated.
 There is a huge age bracket between my siblings and me, so that meant that at some point growing up, it became just my mother and I left at home.
-Everyone else was either studying at the university or had begun a life of their own.
+Everyone else was either studying at the university or had begun their own life.

 Just The Two of Us